Psalm 32 -The Blessings of Forgiveness, Protection, and Guidance

 For day and night Your hand was heavy upon me;

 My vitality was turned into the drought of summer.
 Selah

 a.
 When I kept silent, my bones grew old: The now-forgiven David remembered his spiritual and mental state when he kept his sin hidden and was silent instead of confessing and repenting.
-The stress of a double life and unconfessed sin made him feel old, oppressed, and dry and wasting away.
+The stress of a double life and unconfessed sin made him feel old, oppressed, and dry.

 ii.
 “If David’s symptoms are exception, his stubbornness is common enough.”
 (Kidner)

 b.
 For day and night Your hand was heavy upon me: No doubt David was slow to acknowledge this, yet in looking back he understood that his misery was directly connected to the oppression of unresolved sin and rebellion against God.

 i.
 “God’s hand is very helpful when it uplifts, but it is awful when it presses down: better a world on the shoulder, like Atlas, than God’s hand on the heart, like David.”
 (Spurgeon)